Multimodal Crystal Flow: Any-to-Any Modality Generation for Unified Crystal Modeling: Impact Statement

 \section{Impact Statement}

-MCFlow provides a high-performance computational tool for the discovery of next-generation materials, with potential applications such as solid-state electrolytes for batteries, catalysts for green hydrogen production, and advanced semiconductors.
-By enabling any-to-any modality generation across atom types and crystal structures within a single model, MCFlow supports a wide range of materials generation tasks without requiring task-specific architectures.
+MCFlow offers a computational tool for discovering next-generation materials, with applications including solid-state electrolytes, green-hydrogen catalysts, and advanced semiconductors.
+By enabling any-to-any modality generation in a single model, it supports diverse materials generation tasks without task-specific architectures.